agrigoroi/fireworks/README.md

-fireworks
+Fireworks
 =========

 A particle system simulating fireworks done in C++ using OpenGL.
-Assignment for COMP36111 (University of Manchester)
+Assignment for COMP36111 (University of Manchester).